binDongKim/barca-extension/README.md

 >###There is no specific purpose for this project.

->The reason why Its name is 'barca-extension' is because I'm a huge fan of Barca. *That's all.*
+>The reason it's named 'barca-extension' is because I'm a huge fan of Barca. *That's all.*

->Well, At least now, It works as **English helper program**.
+>Well, At least now, It works as an **English helper program**.

 ## Trail the functionality